 - Certain foods and drinks such as spicy food, alcohol and hot drinks.

 - Weather conditions, such as hot, cold, or humid weather, wind or sunshine.
 You should protect your skin with a high sun protection factor (SPF) sunscreen.

 - Emotional states, such as stress, anxiety, embarrassment, anger, or a sudden burst of laugher.

 - Skin products.

-- Some medications, such as topical steroids, some blood pressure medicines and opiate pain killers.
+- Some medications, such as topical steroids, some blood pressure drugs and opiate pain killers.